Men in Black: The Series – Crashdown: Development and release

-During May of 2001, Infogrames showed during the Electronic Entertainment Expo (E3) that it had obtained authorization to create a first-person shooter video game based on the animated television series, to be developed by Runecraft with a planned release for the PlayStation at the end of the year.
-And Men in Black – The Series: Crashdown was released in the United States on November 20th.
+In May 2001, Infogrames revealed at E3 that it had obtained authorization to create a first-person shooter video game based on Men in Black: The Series, to be developed by Runecraft with a planned release for the PlayStation at the end of the year.
+Men in Black – The Series: Crashdown was released in the United States on November 20, 2001.

 Reception

 On Metacritic, the game has a score of 59/100, indicating "mixed or average reviews".

 Computer and Video Games wrote that "for a bit of mindless mission-solving and alien-blasting this is worth a look," stating that, "Controls are easy, so getting stuck in isn't a problem.
 Good fun if a little lightweight for hardened blast freaks."
 Suzi Sez of GameZone considered the game and its graphics "slightly above average", but wrote, "The voice characterizations were fairly decent and the overall music was better than average."
 Sez stated, "I wasn't overly impressed with this particular game.
 It lacks pizzazz and punch and it plays more like a hack 'n slash type game".

 Tina Bradley of Gamezilla praised the game's "amusing" cutscenes and its sound effects, and called it one of the few Men in Black video games to successfully capture "some of the quirky humor and neat gadgets from the movie."
 However, Bradley criticized the game for "stealing a lot of elements from the Alien movies/game, from the enemy designs to the radar detector."
 Bradley considered the gameplay exceptional but "not groundbreaking by any means".
 Bradley noted that the graphics were "decent, but not spectacular", stating that they "have a cartoony look to them that fits with the television series".
 Bradley concluded, "This game is not the best shooter out there, but it is solid.
 It makes good use of the MIB license, and fans of the movie and cartoon should enjoy this game if they like first-person shooters at all."